bioimage-io/JDLL/README.md

 ```
 Great success!
 ```
-The Wiki convers extensively engine installation ([here](https://github.com/bioimage-io/JDLL/wiki/Understanding-engine-installation) and [here](https://github.com/bioimage-io/JDLL/wiki/Engine-Installation-(EngineInstall))).
+The Wiki covers extensively engine installation ([here](https://github.com/bioimage-io/JDLL/wiki/Understanding-engine-installation) and [here](https://github.com/bioimage-io/JDLL/wiki/Engine-Installation-(EngineInstall))).
 In addtion JDLL also includes methods to manage the engines and know: [the information about each engine](https://github.com/bioimage-io/JDLL/wiki/Engine-Management-I-(DeepLearningVersion)), [which engines are supported](https://github.com/bioimage-io/JDLL/wiki/Engine-Management-II-(AvailableEngines)) and [which engines have already been installed](https://github.com/bioimage-io/JDLL/wiki/Engine-Management-III-(InstalledEngines))